Articdive/ArticDataGenerator/includedFiles/.github/README.md

 To add ArticData (not the generators!) to your project using [Maven](http://maven.apache.org/) or [Gradle](https://gradle.org/):

-RAdding to a Maven Project:
+Adding to a Maven Project:

 ```xml